 Methods

 In order to better understand the impacts of the future climate change scenario representative concentration pathway (RCP 8.5), four general circulation models (GCM) will be used to model lake temperature with the five lake models within LakeEnsemblR.
 Using a 30+ year historical dataset, parameters will be calibrated, and baselines will be created for each GCM.
 GCM climate data will then be forced through the calibrated LER and the anomalies between GCM’s will be compared using 30-year intervals up to 2099.
-Metrics of interest from this LER output will include thermocline depth, length of stratification and thermocline strength.
+Metrics of interest from this LER output will include thermocline depth, length of stratification, thermocline strength, and ice coverage.
 An array of compiled outputs including parameter distributions, water column output, and anomaly values can subsequently be used to partition uncertainty across the climate models, parameters, lake models, total forecast and climate scenario.

 Download the following EWEMBI corrected general circulation models: MIROC5, IPSL-CM5A-LR, GFDL-ESM2M, HADGEM2-ES under RCP 8.5 conditions.